TomKan0909/Critiq/README.md

 Example response
 ```
 {
-    room: RoomSchema latest room that is active
+    instance of RoomSchema latest room that is active
 }
 ```